Douglas Haig, 1st Earl Haig: Prelude to the Somme

 Haig decided that Verdun had "worn down" the Germans enough and that a decisive victory was possible at once.
-The Cabinet were less optimistic and Kitchener (like Rawlinson) was also somewhat doubtful and would have preferred smaller and purely attritional attacks but sided with Robertson in telling the Cabinet that the Somme offensive should go ahead.
-Haig attended a Cabinet meeting in London (15 April) where the politicians were more concerned with the political crisis over the introduction of conscription, which could bring down the government and Haig recorded that Asquith attended the meeting dressed for golf and clearly keen to get away for the weekend.
+The Cabinet were less optimistic; Kitchener would have preferred smaller, purely attritional attacks but sided with Robertson in telling the Cabinet that the Somme offensive should go ahead.
+Haig attended a Cabinet meeting in London (15 April) where the politicians were more concerned with the political crisis over the introduction of conscription.

 The French had already insisted on an Anglo-French attack at the Somme, where British and French troops were adjacent, to relieve the pressure on the French Army at Verdun, although the French component of the attack was gradually reduced as reinforcements went to Verdun.
 Haig wanted to delay until 15 August, to allow for more training and more artillery to be available.
-When told of this Joffre shouted at Haig that "the French Army would cease to exist" and had to be calmed down with "liberal doses of 1840 brandy".
+When told of this Joffre shouted at Haig that "the French Army would cease to exist" and had to be calmed with "liberal doses of 1840 brandy".
 The British refused to agree to French demands for a joint Anglo-French offensive from the Salonika bridgehead.
 Eventually, perhaps influenced by reports of French troop disturbances at Verdun, Haig agreed to attack on 29 June (later put back until 1 July).
-This was just in time, as it later turned out that Pétain at Verdun was warning the French government that the "game was up" unless the British attacked.
+It later turned out that Philippe Pétain at Verdun was warning the French government that the "game was up" unless the British attacked.

 The government was concerned at the volume of shipping space being used for fodder and wanted to cut the number of cavalry divisions.
 Haig opposed this, believing that cavalry would still be needed to exploit the imminent victory.
-The Cabinet were mistaken, as most of the fodder was for the horses, donkeys and mules which the BEF used to move supplies and heavy equipment.
-Discussing this matter with the King, who thought the war would last until the end of 1917, Haig told him that Germany would collapse by the end of 1916.
+Most of the fodder was for the horses, donkeys and mules which the BEF used to move supplies and heavy equipment.
+Discussing this matter with the King, Haig told him that Germany would collapse by the end of 1916.
 This round of planning ended with a sharp exchange of letters with the Cabinet, Haig rebuked them for interfering in military matters and declared that "I am responsible for the efficiency of the Armies in France".
 Lloyd George thought Haig's letter "perfectly insolent" and that the government "had the right to investigate any matter connected with the war that they pleased".